replikativ/konserve/README.md

 You can read and write custom records with edn, but you have to supply the proper reader-functions through a store-wide tag-table atom, in the format of `{'namespace.Symbol (fn [val] ...realize proper object...)}` (this might differ depending on the backend atm.), which can be bound to a runtime wide atom in case you don't have different data schemas and code-versions to deal with.
 You can omit it, if you don't use tagged literals in your edn.

 ## TODO
-- fix tagged literals for lists in fressian, generalize also to transit
 - unify error handling (either throw or error messages?)
 - depend on hasch and use uuid hash as key/filename for file-store (and others)
+- implement generic cached store(s) to wrap durable ones
-- allow to iterate keys (model a cursor) and only ask for existence
+- allow to iterate keys (model a cursor)
 - move repl examples to tests
+- calculate patches and store base-value and edn patches, to allow fast small nested updates

 ## Changelog

+### 0.2.2
+- filestore: locking around java strings is a bad idea, use proper lock objects
+- filestore: do io inside async/thread (like async's pipeline) to not block the async threadpool
+- filestore: implement a naive cache (flushes once > 1000 values)
+- filestore, indexeddb: allow to safely custom deserialize file-inputstream in transaction/lock
+- filestore, indexeddb, memstore: implement -exists?

 ### 0.2.1
 - filestore: fix fressian collection types for clojure, expose read-handlers/write-handlers
 - filestore: fix -update-in behaviour for nested values
 - filestore: fix rollback renaming order

 ### 0.2.0
 - experimental native ACID file-store for Clojure
 - native binary blob support for file-store, IndexedDB and mem-store